Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Two applications

 \subsection{Lifting local to global symmetries}

-Partial or local symmetries, i.e.\ partial isomorphisms or indeed \emph{partial automorphisms} (or members of the inverse semigroup of partial bijections that respect the interpretations of given relations) of a given relational structure can always be extended to global automorphisms (members of the automorphism group) in extensions of the given relational structure.
-A rather straightforward construction of such solutions to the \emph{extension problem for partial automorphisms}, could proceed along the lines of Remark~\ref{caninfasredprodrealrem} for the construction of infinite realisations as reduced products.
-The problem becomes more subtle if, starting from a finite structure and a collection of its partial automorphisms, one asks for finite solutions or for solutions within a restricted class of structures, or for finite solutions within a restricted class provided that infinite solutions exist within that class.
-The last variant conditionally asks for finite solutions in the style of a finite model property for the extension task, and classes of relational structure that satisfy this version are said to have the \emph{extension property for partial automorphisms} (for short: EPPA) in terminology introduced in~\cite{HerwigLascar}.
+Recall that a partial isomorphism $p \in \mathrm{part}(\str{A},\str{A}')$ is an isomorphism between induced substructures of $\str{A}$ and $\str{A}'$.
+In case $\str{A}= \str{A}'$, we speak of \emph{partial automorphisms}, which are partial or local symmetries within structure $\str{A}$, i.e.\ elements of the inverse semigroup of partial bijections that respect the interpretations of given relations of $\str{A}$.
+It is not hard to see that a collection of partial automorphisms in $\mathrm{part}(\str{A},\str{A})$ can simultaneously be extended to global automorphisms in the automorphism group $\mathrm{aut}(\str{B})$ of some infinite extension $\str{B} \supset \str{A}$.
+A straightforward construction of such solutions to the \emph{extension problem for partial automorphisms} could proceed along the lines of Remark~\ref{caninfasredprodrealrem} for the construction of infinite realisations as reduced products.
+The problem becomes more subtle if, for finite $\str{A}$ and a collection of its partial automorphisms, one asks for \emph{finite} solutions or for \emph{finite} solutions within a restricted class of structures.
+Another important variant of the problem asks for \emph{finite} solutions within a restricted class $\mathcal{C}$ provided that at least infinite solutions exist in $\mathcal{C}$.
+Note the conditional character of this variant, which is in the style of a finite model property for the extension task.
+Classes $\mathcal{C}$ of relational structures that satisfy this version are said to have the \emph{extension property for partial automorphisms} (for short: EPPA) in terminology introduced in~\cite{HerwigLascar}.